 Matthies: We were starting to wrap up and we got diverted on to some of the contemporary work that you are doing.
 I thought we would just finish up with that because thereís certainly some very exciting projects that youíre working on now.
 The speech synthesis has certainly evolved over the years.
 One of the key people I remember working on the project was a gentleman from India whom we called Anantha [?].
 Do you recall what he was doing here?

-Stevens: Anantha was certainly a very knowledgeable person about speech because he had already worked with Gunnar Font in Sweden for a year or two.
+Stevens: Anantha was certainly a very knowledgeable person about speech because he had already worked with Gunnar Fant in Sweden for a year or two.
 I donít recall him doing work on speech synthesis.
 He was interested in properties of the glottal source and in doing speech analysis.
 And so, he was here for a while.

 Matthies: Did he add to the synthesizer?

 Stevens: He added not to the synthesizer but to the Klatt Tools.
 Included in the Klatt Tools that Dennis developed was a synthesizer and a set of analysis tools.
 He was working on the analysis.
 He developed some new averaging techniques, which have been very useful in doing the analysis.